 The negative thought is still there.

 Now, it’s just the positive thought trying to push it away.
+You will end up feeling worse and still feel sad.

 The result is the old thought will keep popping up until you understand it and process it.